Viridjan/zmk-for-crosses/README.md

 ## zmk-config for crosses/bridges
-This template is designed exclusively for the Wireless crosses/bridges that utilize the 'MiaoMiao' customized PCB variant.
+This template is designed exclusively for the Wireless Crosses that utilize MiaoMiao’s customized PCB variant.

 This library applies to the one-handed trackball variant.
 For the wireless 3x5 layout dual-trackball version, use this library:[zmk-for-crosses35-dual](https://github.com/HeeTuic/zmk-for-crosses35-dual)